- Practice Areas

 If you’ve ever been in an auto accident in California, you understand that answering the question “What happened?” isn’t always easy.
 It’s the same when a large truck causes an accident; however, the complex dynamics behind trucking accidents make the answer a lot more complicated.
 As with every accident, there’s an initiating event.
 A trucker disregards a red light or fails to notice a stop sign.
 What happens in that single moment often affects the lives of everyone traveling along the same highway.

 Large commercial trucks are bigger, heavier, bulkier, and harder to control than a private passenger vehicle.
 Because they share the road with much smaller cars, pickup trucks, motorcycles, and an occasional pedestrian or bicycle, trucks are often life-threatening as well.
-Smaller vehicles, cycles, and pedestrians have minimal protection from damages caused by a large truck’s impact.
-Because everyone else on the road is so vulnerable, truck crashes sometimes cause injuries such as traumatic brain injury, spinal cord damage, and other catastrophic conditions.
+Smaller vehicles, cycles, and pedestrians have minimal protection from damages caused by a large truck’s impact depending on the type of truck.
+Because everyone else on the road is so vulnerable, truck crashes sometimes cause injuries such as traumatic brain injury, spinal cord damage, and other catastrophic conditions. if you or a loved one are trying to recover from an auto accident then contact the experienced truck accident attorneys at Gomez Trial Attorneys.

 Large trucks cause significant damage because they have a minimum gross vehicle weight rating of 10,000 pounds.
 As with anything truck-related, the GVWR isn’t a static factor.
 When a large truck hauls a loaded trailer, the combined GVWR usually far exceeds the 10,000-pound large truck guideline.
 The National Highway Traffic Safety Administration’s 2017 Traffic Safety Facts show that 80 percent of the trucks involved in fatal accidents were “heavy” large trucks.
 Heavy trucks have a GVWR of 26,000 pounds or greater.
 Federal transportation statutes allow a combined tractor/trailer weight of up to 80,000 pounds.
 When a heavy tractor is hauling a full load, it easily reaches this GVWR.